 Rarely do I task myself to reply to an email; I just try to reply while processing.
 However, there are often more complicated tasks that involve editing/reviewing attachments in an email, and then replying back with those edits.
 So you want the email handy for those tasks.

-That’s the purpose of my second folder, called “On Tasks.”
-When I forward the email to Asana to create the task, I change the subject line to “Review new product financial assumptions for Dan <ontasks>” and that reminds me the message is waiting in that folder when it’s time to work on that project.
+- Create a folder for emails on your task list.
+I call this folder “Save.”
+When I forward the email to Asana to create the task, I change the subject line to “Review new product financial assumptions for Dan <save>” and that reminds me the message is waiting in that folder when it’s time to work on that project.

 Welcome to Inbox Zero

-My definition of Inbox Zero is when I have my inbox and my “To Process” folder completely cleared of messages.
+My definition of Inbox Zero is when I have my inbox and my starred folder completely cleared of messages.
 (For what it’s worth, I also include clearing out all the Slack messages I’ve starred for a response later; I do that during processing.)

 So what have we accomplished?

 - Triage clears the non-urgent out of our inboxes.